exonum/exonum-doc/src/advanced/consensus/consensus-details.md

 #### Proof

 Suppose the network be at a certain height `H`; then the maximum height of a non-Byzantine nodes' blockchain is equal to `H`.
-In accordance with the proposition 3, all non-Byzantine nodes will be able to move up to the height `H` (**TODO** state a separate consequence after proposition 3).
+In accordance with [the statement 3](#statement-3-deadlock-absence), all non-Byzantine nodes will be able to move up to the height `H`
+(**TODO** state a separate consequence after Statement 3).
 Next, the state is considered when all the non-Byzantine nodes are at the height `H`.

 Let `R(T)` denote the round following the maximum round with non-Byzantine